robertrosenbusch/gfx803_rocm/README.md

 1. install the docker-subsystem / docker.io on your linux system
 2. download the latest file version of this github-repos vi git clone
 4. build your Docker image via `docker build . -t 'rocm63_pt25:latest'`
-5. start the container via: `docker run -it --device=/dev/kfd --device=/dev/dri --group-add=video --ipc=host --cap-add=SYS_PTRACE --security-opt seccomp=unconfined -p 8188:8188 -v /YOUR/LOCAL/COMFYUI/CHECKPOINTS:/comfy/ --name rocm63_pt25 rocm63_pt25:latest`
+5. start the container via: `docker run -it --device=/dev/kfd --device=/dev/dri --group-add=video --ipc=host --cap-add=SYS_PTRACE --security-opt seccomp=unconfined -p 8188:8188 -v /YOUR/LOCAL/COMFYUI/CHECKPOINTS:/comfy/ --name rocm63_pt25 rocm63_pt25:latest bash`
 6. install ComfyUI and download a Model inside the container (/comfyui) _OR_ use [my ComfyUI-Container-Dockerfile](https://github.com/robertrosenbusch/gfx803_rocm/blob/main/Dockerfile_rocm63_comfyui)
 7. After installing ComfyUI _reinstall_ pytorch and torchvision wheels into your ComfyUI-Python-Environment.
 You will find the Polaris compiled Python-Wheel-Files into the `/pytorch/dist` and `/vision/dist` Directory.
 8. Since ROCm 6.0 you have to use the _`--lowvram`_ option at ComfyUI's main.py to create correct results. *Dont know why* ...
 9. Since PyTorch 2.4 you have to use the _`MIOPEN_LOG_LEVEL=3`_ Environment-Var to surpress HipBlas-Warnings. *Dont know why* ...

-## Install ComfyUI for ROCm 6.3
+# Install Ollama and Open-Webui for ROCm 6.3

 1. install the docker-subsystem / docker.io on your linux system
 2. download the latest file version of this github-repos vi git clone

-# Install Ollana for ROCm 6.3
+3. build your Docker image via `docker build -f Dockerfile_rocm63_ollama . -t 'rocm63_ollama:latest'`

-1. install the docker-subsystem / docker.io on your linux system
+4. start the container via: `docker run -it --device=/dev/kfd --device=/dev/dri --group-add=video --ipc=host --cap-add=SYS_PTRACE --security-opt seccomp=unconfined -p 8080:8080 --name rocm63_ollama rocm63_ollama:latest bash`
-2. download the latest file version of this github-repos vi git clone
+5. Start `./ollama serve&` into background and [download a model](https://ollama.com/search) you need for `./ollama run deepseek-r1:1.5b`
-3. build your Docker image via `docker build -f Dockerfile_rocm63_ollama -t 'rocm63_ollama:latest'`
+6. Start Open-WebUI `open-webui serve &`
-4. start the container via: `docker run -it --device=/dev/kfd --device=/dev/dri --group-add=video --ipc=host --cap-add=SYS_PTRACE --security-opt seccomp=unconfined -p 8080:8080 --name rocm63_ollama rocm63_ollama:latest`
+7. For Benchmark your downloaded Models use `python /llm-benchmark/benchmark.py`